dheerajsk26/Excel_dashboard_project-1/README.md

 # Wage & Employees trend in US(Excel Project-1)

-## The project consists of US labor statistics data from 2017 to 2020.
-I created a excel dashboard that can be used to explore wage and employment trends, and compare them across industries.
+## The project consists of US labour statistics data from 2017 to 2020.
+I created an excel dashboard that can be used to explore wage and employment trends and compare them across industries.
 Also, a map showing differences across states.

 ### Excel concepts covered:-
 * Statistical & Lookup Formulas